RielJ/RPSLS-web3/README.md

 ## Technologies Used

 - NextJS, shadcnui, and tailwindcss for the front-end interface
+- prisma and postgresql for the backend implementations.
 - wagmi.sh, viem, and rainbowkit for interacting with Ethereum and the player's wallet
 - Solidity for the smart contract implementation
 - Hardhat for smart contract compilation, test, and deployment